 When planning a trip to Korea, a stable and fast internet connection is essential.
 Whether it’s for viewing Naver Maps, checking in at places in Seoul, or using translation apps to communicate with locals, the question “How to buy a Korean data card and how much does it cost?” is often on travelers’ minds.
-Today, we will provide you with a detailed breakdown of the best options for internet access in Korea in 2026, covering everything from purchase methods to budget estimates and procedures.
-With just one card in hand, you can explore整个 Korea with ease!
+Today, we will provide you with a detailed breakdown of the options available for internet access in Korea in 2026, covering everything from purchase methods to budget estimates and procedures.
+With just one card in hand, you can explore all of Korea with ease!

-How to buy a South Korean data card and how much does it cost?
+How to purchase a South Korean data card and what does it cost?

-I. How to buy Korean data cards and phone cards?
+I. How to buy a Korean data card or phone card?
 A comparison of three common options

 Before making a purchase, it’s important to understand the mainstream methods of accessing the internet in Korea currently available on the market.
 Depending on your needs, they can be categorized into the following three types: